 Both my parents read a lot, but different things for each.
 Their home, constructed the year before I was born, contained a built-in bookshelf.
 When people entered the house, they saw the full shelves directly opposite the front door.
 When the four of us Sween children outgrew a single bedroom, Dad and the carpenter next door – Benny Freiburg – made the central run of the attic into a bedroom for my brother and me.
 Most of the knee walls were in place when Mom in the middle of one night got the idea – why not build-in bookshelves.
 Soon my half of those forty linear feet filled with books.

 From 7th grade, I was the perennial secretary of the Scholastic Book Club, placing orders for classmates and using a regular amount of my paper route earnings to buy books.
-I do not remember giving any specific order to little collection then, but by the time I was ready for college I had boxes of books to take along, mostly history and a few classics of literature, the King James and RSV Bibles among other titles.
+I do not remember giving any specific order to that little collection, but by the time I was ready for college I had boxes of books to take along, mostly history and a few classics of literature, the King James and RSV Bibles among other titles.
 The St. Olaf College bookstore meant the ready temptation of a lot more books: I went for the books being talked about among my friends.
-During our sophomore year, Robert Hanson and I filled our narrow room in Kildahl with his books and mine.
+During our sophomore year, Robert (Erling) Hanson and I filled our narrow room in Kildahl with his books and mine.

 After college, reliance on bricks and boards continued for some time.
 In part, being a low-paid librarian with family responsibilities constrained my buying ability.
 Besides, the principal benefit of being a librarian was first hand, everyday access to the books in my charge.
 In school libraries, I felt my obligation to keep up with every new book added to the collection; in academic libraries I followed my favored interests.
 The first new burst in my collection was the sudden discovery of science fiction in the early 1970’s, something that none of the libraries in Platteville WI could satisfy.
 I needed cheap metal storage shelves for the one 12×12 room in the house that was my study-library in Platteville or the space eked out of the lower level family room and storage space in Red Wing.
 When Katharine left home after college to teach music, I took over her bedroom.